bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/boost-material.md

 - 4 base sizes: ${s_{1}}$, ${s_{2}}$, ${s_{3}}$, ${s_{4}}$
 - Quantities of each boost materials: x, y, z, w

-Assume same warehouse setup in all cities: Division production multiplier is:
+Assuming the same warehouse setup in all cities, the division production multiplier is:

 $$F(x,y,z,w) = \sum_{i = 1}^{6}\left( (1 + 0.002*x)^{c_{1}}*(1 + 0.002*y)^{c_{2}}{*(1 + 0.002*z)}^{c_{3}}{*(1 + 0.002*w)}^{c_{4}} \right)^{0.73}$$

-In order to find maximum point of function above, we can find maximum point of this function:
+In order to find the maximum of the function above, we can find the maximum of this function:

 $$F(x,y,z,w) = (1 + 0.002*x)^{c_{1}}*(1 + 0.002*y)^{c_{2}}{*(1 + 0.002*z)}^{c_{3}}{*(1 + 0.002*w)}^{c_{4}}$$